mlpotter/ISEA-OTF-Corona-TEM-GEM/_pages/call.md

 [Register Now](https://www.corona-tem.com/registration/){: .btn .btn--info}

 ## Call for Poster Presentations (NSWC Corona Only):
 Are you interested in presenting your exciting and innovative Corona projects?
 Enterprise ISEA of the Future - Corona is currently looking for poster presenters for our upcoming Technical Exchange Meeting (TEM) hosted in-person!
 Join us by showcasing your hard work, innovation, and technical skills.
 Poster presenters are expected to write a 300 word maximum abstract outlining the technical content of the poster material.
+The abstract submissions will be sent to the Technical Department Heads for evaluation and selection for poster presenters.
+Abstracts not selected to move forward to the poster session will be included in a technical exchange meeting proceedings (such as a technical journal publication!) and distributed to the entire workforce.

 * The <u>deadline</u> to register as a presenter is close of business January 16, 2023.
 * Poster presenters' <u>deadline</u> to submit an abstract is by close of business January 16, 2023
 * The <u>deadline</u> to submit your poster is close of business February 13, 2023.